hipe/tmx/doc_test/README.md

-### intrdcution to the structural paraphernalia of test frameworks
+### introduction to the structural paraphernalia of test frameworks

 this is the structure of a generated test document in the default target test framework in the eyes of doc-test: